cx-miguel-neiva/2ms/.github/ISSUE_TEMPLATE/bug_report.md

 ### Expected Behavior

-(Which results are expected from KICS?)
+(Which results are expected from 2ms?)